 Most people think AI makes code migration easier.
 It doesn't.
 At least not the way most teams are using it.
 The popular approach is to feed your code to ChatGPT and ask it to convert things.
 This works for toy projects.
 It fails spectacularly on real codebases.

 Here's why: AI tools treat your code like a pile of isolated files.
 But real applications aren't piles of files.
 They're systems.
-Change one part and you affect five others in ways you didn't expect.
+Change one part, and you affect five others in ways you didn't expect.

-Why Everyone's Doing Migration Wrong
+Why Most Teams Approach Migration Wrong

-Walk into most companies and you'll find engineers copying code into ChatGPT.
+Walk into most companies, and you'll find engineers copying code into ChatGPT.
 They explain what they want.
 The AI spits out new code.
 They paste it back and hope it works.
 When it breaks something else, they repeat the process.

 This is backwards.
 You're making the AI figure out your system from scratch every single time.
 It's like hiring a new electrician for every outlet in your house and explaining your wiring from the beginning each time.

 Academic research shows that migration projects fail because teams underestimate the interconnectedness of their code.
 They think they're changing one thing, but they're actually changing a dozen things they can't see.
+Tools that process the full dependency graph across repositories, such as Augment’s Context Engine, prevent cascading failures by understanding how a component change affects services, tests, and documentation simultaneously.

 What you need isn't better prompts.
 You need AI that already understands your system.